Ely242/Data-Structures/README.md

 ### deque.h
 This header file contains the declarations for the deque data structure and its associated functions.
 It defines the deque structure and provides the function prototypes for deque operations.

+### hash.c
+This file contains the implementation of the hash table data structure in C. It includes functions to initialize a hash table, insert key-value pairs into the table, search for values by key, and delete key-value pairs from the table.

+### hash.h
+This header file contains the declarations for the hash table data structure and its associated functions.
+It defines the hash table structure and provides the function prototypes for hash table operations.